 For research involving interactions with people, interactions should be limited to minimize risk of contracting or spreading COVID-19, in accordance with CUNY Coronavirus Guidance, CDC Guidance, and school guidance.
-Follow your campus HRPP guidelines, but in general human subject research involving direct interaction with study participants should be paused and no study participants should travel to campus.
-The exception would be studies with therapeutic benefit.
-To the best of my knowledge, no one at SPH is conducting such research.
+The school has received permission to restart in-person research.
+It should follow the guidelines in the SPH Plan for Restarting Research.
+Please follow our campus HRPP guidelines.
+Although permissible, please continue to minimize the risk to participants, staff and yourselves.
 Ethical principles of research and federal regulations for the protection of human research participants require an acceptable risk/benefit ratio for in-person contact associated with research.
 This guidance is being provided in order to promote public health.
 When PIs do not follow guidance that is in the interest of public health, they are not engaging in responsible conduct of research.
 Unethical or irresponsible conduct may result in disciplinary action taken by campus administration.

 Data Use Agreements

 For studies of data access and analysis covered by data use agreements (DUA), PIs may need to request modification if you require a different platform than is covered by the DUA.
 Please contact Michele Kiely (email@example.com).
 If the DUA involves human subjects and the protocol requires modifications, an IRB modification should be submitted via Ideate.

 For researcher travel, including conferences and field research, researchers should follow CUNY travel guidance on the CUNY Coronavirus page.
 For guidance about NSF or NIH reimbursement, see the CUNY Research links.